RI-SE/SAVANT/edit/README.md

 With these essentials you can install Savant Edit, open a project, review annotations, and keep everything in sync without needing to know the internal code layout.

 ---

+## 7. For developers

+For more information on contributing to Savant Edit, refer to the [Developer guide](DEV_README.md).

+---